 |Feeling overwhelmed||Racing mind|

-Animal studies have shown that low GABA levels may lead to elevated blood sugar levels in diabetics.5
+Animal studies have shown that low GABA levels may lead to elevated blood sugar levels in diabetics.

 The body is an amazing resilient organism and under the right conditions, both nutritionally and physically it can easily produce GABA.
 The body needs Zinc, Vitamin B6 and L-Taurine to convert the amino acid L-Glutamine into GABA, without these nutrients Low GABA levels continue along with one or more of the above symptoms.
-Additional nutrients such as Theanine, Inositol, Magnesium and L-Glycine along with herbs such as St John's Wort, Kava Kava and Valerian all help to increase low GABA levels and enhance the uptake of GABA by the GABA and Benzodiazepine receptors.
+Additional nutrients including L-Theanine, Inositol, Magnesium and L-Glycine along with the herbs St John's Wort, Passion Flower, Kava Kava and Valerian all help to increase low GABA levels.
+By enhancing the amount of GABA the body can produce and improving GABA uptake by the GABA and Benzodiazepine receptors.